luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/10-the-system-fringe.md

 <!-- CLEANED /div -->

 The Planetary Stock Exchange lives on the creatively-named PEX station.
 You’d be hard-pressed to find a more secure habitat in the inner system.
 It accounts for a major portion of mesh traffic during peak trading hours as suits from across the system wheel and deal.
-Oversight's central offices are here.
+Oversight’s central offices are here.

 The habitat itself is appropriately luxurious; visitors and the handful of permanent residents can buy nearly any experience they want.
 The hab’s halls are carpeted and ostentatious displays of money and power are the rule of the day.
 The finest French restaurant in the Solar System, _La Petite Pigeon_, is on PEX’s second-highest floor.
 I can only speculate how they source their pâté.